-Although staying in a hotel will add more to your Hawaii cost of travel, being able to relax in your own space can be very appealing.
-Especially when you’re on vacation.
+Although staying in a hotel will add more to your Hawaii cost of travel, being able to relax in your own space and having luxuries like room service can be very appealing.

 - Kona Islander Inn Hotel – This hotel will put you into full vacation mode.
 All rooms feature a balcony with a scenic view, a kitchenette and seating area, and barbecue facilities.

 - Maui Beach Hotel – This beachfront hotel is very modern and in a great location.
 Guests can wind down with a drink at the poolside lounge, or enjoy a dinner buffet at the restaurant.

 - Holiday Surf Hotel – this family-owned hotel offers spacious accommodation with full kitchens, a patio or balcony, and much more.

 ESTIMATED EXPENSE: $4-$80/day